zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 The configuration can be externalized <font color="red">TODO: Explain HOW </font>

-**Follow these steps:**

-The content and the structure of the configuration file above is split into parts and explaned as follows:
+The content and the structure of the configuration file example above is broken into several parts:

+- Eureka discovery service
+- REST service information
+- API information
+- API Catalog information

 1. REST service information